Nobody Cares About You

 In just one action (asking that insightful question) you can show that you are a curious person, that you want to help and add value, and that you care about them.

-Most of the time, what stands in the way of not being able to listen, is that you are worried about having to talk.
+Most of the time, what stands in the way of not being able to listen, is that you are worried about what you are going to say next.
 You have memorized your pitch and you just want to get it out before you forget something or lose the opportunity to talk.

 Which is why you have to practice your pitch until exhaustion.